jgmcelwain/qewe/README.md

 Qewe.prototype.isEmpty(): boolean;

 // create a new entry which can be passed to `enqueue`. returns the entry.
+// NOTE: the priority argument is only optional when when
+// `options.inferValuePriority` is defined for the instance.
 Qewe.prototype.createEntry(value: T, priority?: number): QeweEntry<T>;

 // add a new value to the queue. returns the new queue entry.